IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 9. Click **Actions** and select **Restart rollout**.
 This will restart the deployment which results in re-deployment of the pod.
 This ensure the pod will now see the new ConfigMap changes.
    ![image](https://github.com/user-attachments/assets/51476c1a-52a2-4fbe-ae28-9dca9348ac4f)

 10. Click on **Pods** tab, where you will see a new pod instantiated.
 The new pod will download the model and then start it.
-Since the configmap points to granite code model, it will be downloaded from HuggingFace and then started.
+Since the configmap points to IBM Granite code model, it will be downloaded from HuggingFace and then started.
 When that happens the new pod's status will change to Running and the existing pod will be terminated.
     ![image](https://github.com/user-attachments/assets/3eb442b4-08a5-4bec-8e24-c4f2e1b57926)

     !!! info "Model download will take time"

-        This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your mileage may vary!
+        This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your results may vary.
 Remember, this is a demo environment and models are few GBs in size.
 Models once downloaded won't be downloaded again as long as you are using the same storage (PV).

 11. If all goes well, you should see just 1 pod running.
     ![image](https://github.com/user-attachments/assets/32fb028f-fef6-4abe-996c-b1bdfbe80489)

-12. Let's verify that the model running is granite code LLM!.
+12. Let's verify that the model running is IBM Granite code LLM!.
 Click on the pod to enter the pod details view/page.
     ![image](https://github.com/user-attachments/assets/74893247-6c4b-444f-9163-97ec3eb3e934)

 13. In the pod details page, click on the Logs tab to see the pod logs.